 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a fantasy that was published by Voyager on November 5, 2002 and has 675 pages.
+It is part of the , series and is a fantasy in eBook edition that was published by Voyager on November 5, 2002 and has 675 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Assassin's Apprentice

 Second in the Farseer Trilogy fantasy series that is part of the overall Realms of the Elderlings series and revolving around Fitz, the bastard assassin son of a dead prince.

 It’s an interesting mash of great ideas and total boners as Fitz tries to navigate the dangerous shoals of Buckkeep castle and his half-brother Regal.
 Fitz is so young, honest, and caring, and it’s mixed with the assassin skills and political maneuverings needed to stay alive and keep the kingdom and its rulers safe.
 Kettricken, too, has her work cut out for her as she tries to find a place within the castle and win the hearts of its people.

 As I go over my notes, it starts much as the other two stories I’ve read in this series with Fitz writing in his journal, and this beginning is a foretelling of what the younger Fitz learns by the end of Royal Assassin as well as a summing up of events in Assassin’s Apprentice, 1.
 Having started this series at the wrong end, Royal Assassin goes on to fill in some huge holes from Fool’s Assassin, 7 (1st in the Fitz and the Fool trilogy) with what happens between Molly and Fitz, Burrich and Patience, Kings Shrewd and Verity, Kettricken, and Fitz’s death by Regal.

 “History is what we do in our lives.
 We create it as we go along. … The future is another kind of history.”